Singapore court order ratified in English divorce court - case study

 How We Helped

-International Divorce Solicitor Tracey Moloney made an application to the Court here in England.
-This application asked the English Court to ratify the Court Order made in Singapore in English Law (England & Wales).
+Our divorce solicitors made an application to the Court here in England.
+This application asked the English Court to ratify the Court Order made in Singapore in English Law (the law in England and Wales).

-Once Tracey had made the application to the English Court, she drafted an English Court Order that exactly mirrored the Court Order made in Singapore.
+Once we had made the application to the English Court, we drafted an English Court Order that exactly mirrored the Court Order made in Singapore.

 The Court here in England granted permission to ratify the Court Order made in Singapore and gave leave to have the Draft Order sealed by the Court, making it legally binding in English Law.

-International divorce and cross boarder divorce cases can be complicated, so if you need help and assistance with a divorce or financial Court Order after a divorce, please contact Solicitor Tracey Moloney who is Head of Family Law & Divorce, and specialises in International divorce cases.
+International divorce and cross boarder divorce cases can be complicated, so if you need help and assistance with a divorce or financial Court Order after a divorce, please contact our family law solicotrs who specialise in international divorce cases.